shinimol1983/opennms-tutorials-1/session3/Exercise-3-2.md

 Note that a subtle change in alarm behaviour can be set by overriding properties in the [etc/opennms.properties](../../main/pristine-opennms-config-files/etc-pristine/opennms.properties)  file.

-On our examples these properties are overridden by properties files placed in the [etc/opennms.properties.d](../session3/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/opennms.properties.d) directory.

 ```
 ###### Alarmd Properties ######
 #